langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 ### Planning

 In the ReAct architecture, an LLM is called repeatedly in a while-loop.
 At each step the agent decides which tools to call, and what the inputs to those tools should be.
 Those tools are then executed, and the outputs are fed back into the LLM as observations.
-The while-loop terminates when the agent decides it has enough information to solve the user requests and is not worth calling any more tools.
+The while-loop terminates when the agent decides it has enough information to solve the user request and it is not worth calling any more tools.

 ### ReAct implementation